Cedar Wood Care Gardeners' Corner Kids' Garden Sustainable Garden Go Shopping

 Habitat

-The majority of Western Red Cedar (Thuja plicata) grows in coastal forests.
-Western Red Cedars grow also in the drier interior forests of British Columbia, Washington, Idaho and Montana where they are smaller in stature with a tight knotted growth characteristic.
-Cedars rarely grow in pure stands but are generally found in association with other species.
-Western Red Cedar forests are predominantly managed forests, in which controlled harvests, natural regeneration and reforestation programs ensure a perpetual harvest.
+Western red cedar wood (Thuja plicata) grows in coastal forests and also in drier interior forests of British Columbia, Washington, Idaho and Montana where they are smaller in stature with a tight knotted growth characteristic.
+Western red cedar forests are predominantly managed forests, in which natural regeneration and reforestation programs ensures a perpetual harvest.

 A Wood Of Warmth And Beauty

 Western Red Cedar is, above all, a wood of exceptional beauty.
-In its natural, unfinished state, it has a richly textured, tactile grain combined with a palette of warm, mellow tones ranging from light amber to deep honey brown.
-No man-made material can duplicate the depth of cedar's natural luster.
-It also remains subtly aromatic, and the characteristic fragrance of cedar adds another dimension to its universal appeal.
+In its natural, unfinished state, it has a richly textured, tactile grain combined with a palette of warm, mellow, tones ranging from light amber to deep honey brown.
+No man-made material can duplicate the depth of the cedar's natural luster.

 The Gift Of Durability

-Western Red Cedar contains natural oils that act as preservatives to help the wood resist insect attack and decay.
+Western red cedar contains natural oils that acts as preservatives to help the wood resist insect infestation and decay.
 Cedar is also a dimensionally stable wood that lies flat and stays straight.
 Properly finished and maintained, Western Red Cedar ages gracefully and endures for many years.

 Cedar is the preferred material for all outdoor applications that seek visual harmony with the landscape combined with stability and durability: from siding and patio decking to fences, planters, screens, shelters and garden furniture.
 Indoors, cedar's dimensional stability makes it perfectly suited to a variety of uses in high moisture areas such as kitchens, bathrooms and saunas.